tsornwanee/tsornwanee.github.io/_pages/economics.md

 ---
 layout: archive
-title: ""
+title: "Economics"
 permalink: /economics/
 author_profile: true
 ---

 About Me
 ======
-I'm a first-year Ph.D. student at Stanford University in Economics Analysis & Policy group.
+I'm a first-year Ph.D. student at Stanford University in Economic Analysis & Policy group.

-Previously, I received an M.S. degree in comptational and mathematical engineering (ICME) and a B.S. degree in symbolics system (with honors) from Stanford University.
+Previously, I received an M.S. degree in comptational and mathematical engineering (ICME) and a B.S. degree in symbolics systems (with honors) from Stanford University.
 I am  honored to have [Prof. Yuliy Sannikov](https://www.gsb.stanford.edu/faculty-research/faculty/yuliy-sannikov) as the advisor and [Prof. Robert Wilson](https://gsb-faculty.stanford.edu/robert-wilson/) as the second reader for my undergraduate thesis.

 Research Interests